BerkeKutay/YZ_Proje/README.md

 # Brain Tumor Classification Using Machine Learning

+## 📌 Project Overview

-This project focuses on classifying brain tumor images using machine learning techniques.
+This project implements Machine Learning and Deep Learning models to classify brain tumor images.
-The goal is to support early diagnosis by automatically detecting tumor types from medical imaging data.
+A Convolutional Neural Network (CNN) architecture was used to achieve high accuracy in medical image classification.

 ## Motivation